Q: What is the CreditAdvise™ app?

 Q: Is everyone successful with the Canada Credit Improvement System?

 Much like a gym membership; buying the membership in the Canada Credit Improvement System™ is not enough; you will not see positive results unless you actually go to the gym and utilize the facility.
-Positive results will not happen if you do not use the tools provided or to change your spending and payment habits.
+Positive results will not happen if you do not use the apps and tools provided or to change your spending and payment habits.

 Q: Who are your typical clients?

-A: Our typical customers are every day people, individuals, and families who may have struggled financially in the past and are wanting to rebuild their credit.
+A: Our typical customers are everyday people, individuals, and families who may have struggled financially in the past and are wanting to rebuild their credit.
 Bad things happen to good people and there is help!
 We will try to work with everyone to improve their situation.
 Our program is affordable and custom tailored to each of our clients.
 Most of our typical customers have undergone financial hardship due to accidents, illness, extended job loss, business failures and other economic downturns.
 Our typical customer cares about their credit and is committed to the improvement process.

 Q: I have bad credit and it was all my own fault; is this a good program for me?